MichalOpoka/ecfr/cfr/title-11-Federal-Elections/chapter-I-Federal-Election-Commission/subchapter-F-Presidential-Election-Campaign-Fund-Presidential-Primary-Matching-Fund/part-9036-Review-Matching-Fund-Submissions-Certification-Payments-Commission/section-9036.4.md

 (3) The amount of contributions that have been determined to be matchable and that the Commission will certify to the Secretary for payment; and

-(4) A statement that the candidate may supply the Commission with additional documentation or other information in the resubmission of any rejected contribution under 11 CFR 9036.5 in order to show that a rejected contribution is matchable under 11 CFR 9034.2.
+(4) A statement that the candidate may supply the Commission with additional records or other information in the resubmission of any rejected contribution under 11 CFR 9036.5 in order to show that a rejected contribution is matchable under 11 CFR 9034.2.

 (c) *Adjustment of amount to be certified by Commission.* (1) The candidate shall notify the Commission as soon as possible if the candidate or the candidate's authorized committee(s) has knowledge that a contribution submitted for matching does not qualify under 11 CFR 9034.2 as a matchable contribution, such as a check returned to the committee for insufficient funds or a contribution that has been refunded, so that the Commission may properly adjust the amount to be certified for payment.